JPsantosdev/JPsantosdev/README.md

 # Welcome!
 I'm Kisa!
 ![image](https://github.com/JPsantosdev/JPsantosdev/assets/127047209/f395554b-c798-473d-a5b8-600ad72e5898)

 Hello!
-I am Kisa, a 23 years old transgender girl from Belém, Pará (BRASIL).
+I am Kisa, a 23 years old transgender girl from Belém, Pará (BRAZIL).
 My pronouns are She/Her but I am also comfortable with They/Them.

 I am a wanna-be developer working through my second college degree.
 I am bachelor in Industrial Engineering and I am currently studying Software Engineering.
 My main skills involve full-stack web-development using Angular and APIs.
 I have great talents for problem solving and team-work.
 I am extremely perfectionist towards my own work and I am always looking for ways to improve.
 I have no fear making questions and always enjoy to have input from more experienced developers.
 My current aspirations are to work on QA or Web Development.